-I’m yet to dine and visit but the squad behind Manicomio who have restaurants in St Pauls and Chelsea have headed to Spitalfields for their 3rd uptake of modern Italian cuisine.
+I’m yet to visit but the squad behind Manicomio who have restaurants in St Pauls and Chelsea have headed to Spitalfields for their 3rd uptake of modern Italian cuisine.
 They open on the 28/9/15 with Head Chef Tom Salt at the helm who trained at the River Cafe, Zeffrano and did a stint at Manicomio before coming to the 140 cover Canto Corvino.
 Being designed by the team behind Roka, Gymkhana and Bubbledogs, aesthetically it holds some clout too.
 Don’t worry though it’s not style over substance, it has both.
 There’s a josper grill made for flame kissing things that once had a pulse and stylish cocktail bar designed for lingering too.

 The bar serves Italian inspired cocktails and you’re hit with it as soon as walk through the doors.
 In the dining area for all to see, there are well oiled open kitchen theatrics, running like clockwork.

 The menu format is easy to follow with sections for antipasti, the meats, pasta’s, ‘from the grill’, fish, deserts and so on.

 We kick off with the Valpol Nicolis (£33.50).
 A deep ruby Valpolicella which is nutty and fruity with dark plums.

 First up from the salumi section we have the Cullatello De Zibello (£10).
 Salumi cut from the hind leg of the animal, it’s aged so well giving an intense flavour.

 Pugliese burrata and anchovy toast (£7).
 As you’d expect from a decent burrata, it’s fresh and intensely creamy.
 Nowt wrong with this little plate but perhaps it was over-shadowed by the other dishes.

 Lamb ribs, smoked aubergine & sesame (£7.5).
 Damn this was good, fatty smoky ribs with a thick umami glaze – my fellow diner mentioned it was akin to a sweet, savoury teriyaki sauce.
 I couldn’t argue with that.

 Use your savoury, pillowy foccacia bread to mop up the sauce, it’s like gold!

 Sicilian red prawn, tomato and chilli arancini (£7.5).
 Crowned with it’s crispy shell, the little croquet is crisp on the outside and filled with robust prawn flavour in the rich roux centre.